 - improve the reliability of the transport network through a more robust and safer road between Auckland, Hamilton, Tauranga and Rotorua

 - reduce travel times between Waikato and Auckland

 - support the growth strategy for the central Waikato.

-The individual sections of the Expressway are at the stages described below:
+The individual sections of the Expressway are at the stages described below (as at July 2014):

-- Tamahere interchange - 2.4km section is completed
+- Tamahere interchange of 2.4km is complete and open.

 Waikato Expressway target programme

 The Waikato Expressway is one of the seven state highways, called the Roads of National Significance, identified by the Government as essential to New Zealand's economic prosperity.
 The NZTA is charged with delivering this programme of state highway improvements within the next 10 years.